-RoseTTAFold Diffusion (RFdiffusion) is a guided diffusion model for generating new protein structures.
-As reported in Nature, it excels at a broad range of backbone design challenges, including monomer design, oligomer design, binder design, and more.
+RoseTTAFold Diffusion is a guided diffusion model that can be used to generate protein structures in seconds.
+As reported in Nature, it excels at producing protein monomers, oligomers, binders, and more.

-With prior methods, tens of thousands of computer-generated proteins may have to be tested in the lab before finding a single one that performs as intended.
+With prior methods, thousands of designs may have to be tested in the lab before finding a single one that performs as intended.
 Using RFdiffusion, we find that as little as one protein per design challenge must be tested.

-Drawing inspiration from AI image tools like DALL-E, which use guided diffusion models to craft never-before-seen images, RFdiffusion was trained to iteratively remove noise from clouds of disconnected atoms, rearranging them into defined and novel protein structures.
+To create RFdiffusion, our scientists drew inspiration from AI image generation tools like DALL-E. It was trained to iteratively remove noise from clouds of disconnected atoms, rearranging them into novel protein backbones.

 ProteinMPNN is a powerful tool for protein sequence design.
 As reported in Science, it takes a protein structure as input and quickly identifies new amino acid sequences that are likely to fold into that backbone.
 ProteinMPNN runs in about one second, which is more than 200 times faster than our previous best software.
 Its results are superior to prior tools, and it requires no expert customization to run.
 Combined with structure prediction tools such as RoseTTAFold or AlphaFold, ProteinMPNN can be used to create stable proteins with novel structures and sequences.